Master's degree program

 The degree program is part-time and has a high share of e-learning.
 Thus, it can be completed by people both living in Austria and abroad.
 Even though it is a “part-time” degree program, that does not mean you need to be employed.

 In addition, you will benefit from FH Campus Wien as a multidisciplinary university.
 For example, our institute cooperates in teaching and research with the departments Applied Life Sciences, Building and Design, Administration, Economics, Security & Politics and Social Work.
 The Campus and Green Lectures also explore current and diverse topics with prominent experts from the industry.
-Our institutes is organizing events around the topics packing, sustainability and safety and FH Campus Wien regularly invites you to join these public events.
+Our institute is organizing events around the topics packing, sustainability and safety and FH Campus Wien regularly invites you to join these public events.

 During the studies, you will learn more about economic transformation processes in order to develop them further in a targeted manner.
 You will apply tools and strategies to carry out accompanying assessments and reflect on the legal framework and the goals of sustainable development.
 You will acquire the skills to make decisions in a business and social context.